ictlab-unict/attention-cnn-MS-segmentation/README.md

 ## Testing

-When you have trained a model, please modify the model path, then run the code.
+When you have trained a model, please modify the model path (--weights-fname), then run the code.
 You can also change the testing parameters  (refer to test.py).
 ```bash
 python test.py
 ```